WJRye/RecyclerView/README.md

 #RecyclerViewCursorAdapter
 It's a Adapter that exposes data from a Cursor to a RecyclerView.
 ##How to use?
-RecyclerViewCursorAdapter is a abstract class, it's like [CursorAdapter](https://developer.android.com/reference/android/widget/CursorAdapter.html).
+RecyclerViewCursorAdapter is an abstract class and needs to override some methods, it's like [CursorAdapter](https://developer.android.com/reference/android/widget/CursorAdapter.html).
 For example:
 ```
 public class MainAdapter extends RecyclerViewCursorAdapter {